See our Prohibited Purchasers Generally policy summary for a comprehensive discussion of this issue.

 - A person involuntarily admitted into a mental health facility;

-- One who intentionally made a false statement on the FOID card application;
+- A person who intentionally made a false statement on the FOID card application;

 - An alien unlawfully present in the United States under the laws of the United States;